"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 Nursing home wandering that is not properly supervised inside the facility can lead to residents who are cognitively impaired coming into contact with unsafe situations and injuries.
 Nursing home elopement takes them away from the safe confines of the facility into potentially dangerous situations.
 Either of these can be caused by nursing home negligence.

 When your loved one has been injured or otherwise harmed because of nursing home neglect, you need an experienced advocate in your corner.
-The skilled New York nursing home wandering attorneys at Kucher Law can help you hold the facility accountable for any harm that befell your family member while wandering or nursing home elopement.
+The skilled New York personal injury attorneys at Kucher Law can help you hold the facility accountable for any harm that befell your family member while wandering or nursing home elopement.

 When a resident of a nursing home or long-term care facility leaves that facility unsupervised, it is referred to as elopement.
 Elopement, as a medical term, means to leave a treatment facility without appropriate permission or authorization.
 Elopement can be a particular issue in nursing homes, and those who successfully leave can put themselves at serious risk.